Note: This post is a work in progress! I’ll be adding to it as time goes on.

-Links to follow.
+More links and content to follow.
 Most people not-in-the-know use the wrong terms and vocabulary with respect to autistic people.
 I’ll fill in helpful links here as I find them.
 I’m putting this section near the top because it is the best place to start.

 My Own Writings

 Geek Club Books tasked me with writing an article (illustrated by Rebecca Burgess) about why “awareness” does nothing and “acceptance” is what we need.

 An ongoing series of interviews I’ve done with #actuallyautistic adults (and one child) about what their life is like as an autistic person.
 I even interviewed myself!
 This is also at Geek Club Books.